'A visionary:' Charles S. Luck III, who grew Luck Stone into a regional stone products powerhouse, dies

 “One of the greatest legacies that he [Mr. Luck] left was he was able to grow Luck Stone into a company admired for their ethos,” said Thomas N. Allen, the former chairman and CEO of the East Coast Oil Co. convenience store chain before that business was sold 2001.
 “He was a titan in his industry.
 He was a visionary and someone I held in upmost respect.”

-Mr. Luck served on East Coast's board for a period of time, providing what Allen said was invaluable business insight and perspective.
+Mr. Luck served on East Coast’s board for a period, providing what Allen said was invaluable business insight and perspective.

 “He was a man of high integrity and always took the long view,” said Allen, now chairman of The Clovelly Corp., a Richmond-based real estate management company.
 “He was deeply sincere and meant what he said.”

-While stepping back from daily management of the business when his son took over, Mr. Luck remained involved in the company and never truly “retired,” his son said.
-“He was certainly a wonderful advisor and mentor to me,” the son said.
+While stepping back from daily management of the business when his son took over, Mr. Luck remained involved in the company and never truly retired, his son said, adding, “He was certainly a wonderful adviser and mentor to me.”

 Mr. Luck also was a major believer in investing in best practices, safety and environmental processes at the company’s quarries.